Information for Homebuyers

 - Agency Relationship Disclosure - Your real estate agent is required to provide you with a written disclosure stating whom he or she represents in the transaction.
 The agent may represent you as the buyer exclusively, or the seller exclusively, or be a dual agent representing both you and the seller.
 You should carefully review and understand this disclosure as it has a material effect on the level of responsibilities that your agent owes to you.

 Depending on the location, age and other factors involved with the residential property that you are purchasing, additional disclosures may be required.

-- Financing Disclosures - Various financing disclosures are also required in real estate transactions providing you with important details of your loan.
-In this regard, the two major disclosures required are the Truth in Lending Statement (Regulation Z) and the Real Estate Settlement Procedures Act (RESPA).
-The Truth in Lending Statement will provide you with important details on the terms and conditions of credit including the amount financed, the finance charge, as well as the annual percentage rate.
-RESPA requires detailed broker and lender good faith estimates regarding settlement and closing costs to be provided within three days after you apply for a loan.
-RESPA also requires a HUD Uniform Settlement Statement that provides you with a detailed accounting of actual disbursements and closing costs upon the completion of your loan transaction.
+- Financing Disclosures - - Various financing disclosures are also required in real estate transactions providing you with important details of your loan.
+In this regard, the two major disclosures required are Loan Estimate and the Closing Disclosure.
+The Loan Estimate will provide you with important details on the terms and conditions of credit including the amount financed, the finance charge, the annual percentage rate, as well as the estimated closing costs.
+The Closing Disclosure provides you with a detailed accounting of actual disbursements and closing costs upon the completion of your loan transaction.
 Learn about real estate financing options and required disclosures before entering into any purchase contract.